Farigh/memcheck-cover/README.md

 The generator will iterate over sub-directories and process any `.memcheck` file it finds.
   - `--output-dir` which defines the path in which the HTML report will be generated.

-If the default violation settings does not fit you, the violations criticality can be ajusted.\
+If the default violation settings does not fit you, each violation criticality can be adjusted.\
 A configuration file, with all the available criticality settings and their default values, can be generated using the `--generate-config` option:
 ```shell
 $ generate_html_report.sh --generate-config